What is the Tertiary Access Payment?

 This income cut-off is significantly higher than the means test applied to other student support payments such as Youth Allowance and ABSTUDY and will enable many students with two working parents to qualify for the payment.

-Students must also be an Australian citizen or Australian resident.
-It is available to newly arrived migrants after 208 weeks in Australia as an Australian resident (some exemptions may apply).
+The TAP is available to newly arrived migrants after 208 weeks in Australia ;as an Australian resident (some exemptions may apply).

-Students relocating to study at a university will apply through their participating university.
-Students relocating to study at a non-university higher education provider or a vocational education and training provider will apply through Services Australia.
+Students relocating to study at a university, non-university higher education provider or a vocational education and training provider will apply for the Tertiary Access Payment through Services Australia.

 How is the payment made?

-The TAP is a one-off payment made in the student’s first year of eligible study.
-The TAP will be made in two instalments, $3,000 will be paid in semester one to assist with upfront costs, and $2,000 will be paid in semester two.
+The TAP is a payment made in the students first year of eligible study.
+For eligible students from outer-regional and remote areas, the TAP is made in two instalments, $3000 to assist with upfront costs and $2000 will be paid if the student continues to be enrolled.

 What can the money be used for?